KillerJacKTM05/TreeCountingProgram/ReadMe.txt

 version 0.1.8
 Larger and more complex weight trained from the same dataset of version 0.1.7 weight has been added.
 Pre-test images are pretty accurate.
+Attention: Because of the new foldering for weights, program will not work.
+You can quickly fix the hierarchy, or we will fix on the nex update.